Asphalt / Concrete / Soils

 Requirements for Certification in Asphalt/Concrete/Soils

-To become certified in Asphalt/Concrete/Soils you must have sufficient appropriate work experience, successful performance on a written exam based on job tasks, and supervisor verification of job task competency.
+NICET has established the following criteria for certification in Asphalt/Concrete/Soils: sufficient appropriate work experience, successful performance on a written exam based on job tasks, and supervisor verification of job task competency.
 A personal recommendation is required at Levels III and IV.
+See the Program Detail Manual for a description of each of the certification criteria and requirements charts for each Level of certification.

 - Work History